anubhab7111/Chatbot/README.md

 ## Environment Variables
 This application uses the GOOGLE_API_KEY environment variable for authentication.
 Make sure to keep your API key confidential and never share it publicly.

-## Contributing
-Contributions are welcome!
-If you have suggestions for improvements or new features, please fork the repository and create a pull request.